huggingface/hub-docs/docs/hub/datasets-spark.md

         ).collect()
 ```

-Here is how we can use this function to write a the filtered version of the [BAAI/Infinity-Instruct](https://huggingface.co/datasets/BAAI/Infinity-Instruct) dataset back to Hugging Face.
+Here is how we can use this function to write the filtered version of the [BAAI/Infinity-Instruct](https://huggingface.co/datasets/BAAI/Infinity-Instruct) dataset back to Hugging Face.

 First you need to [create a dataset repository](https://huggingface.co/new-dataset), e.g. `username/Infinity-Instruct-Chinese-Only` (you can set it to private if you want).
 Then, make sure you are authenticated and you can run: